svijsv/GHMon/README.md

-* Pressing the button briefly will wake the monitor, blink the LED once, then check the sensors and blink a few times if there are any warnings - one flash to aknowledge, two flashes for a power warning, three for a sensor warning, four for a controller warning, and five for a logging warning.
+* Pressing the button briefly will wake the monitor, blink the LED once, then check the sensors and blink a few times if there are any warnings - one flash to aknowledge followed by one flash for a power warning, two for a sensor warning, three for a controller warning, and four for a logging warning.
+Multiple warnings may be issued in succession.
 * Holding the button until it has blinked a total of two times will sync any cached log data to the SD card (if it's enabled); it will blink once when done if everything's OK or a few times if there was an error.